ayumi-cloud/oc-security-module/docs/api/firewall_responses.md

 Value | Description
 ---|---
-n/a | Default (fallback if module can't determine value). badBot | Bad bots to be blacklisted. badHosting | Bad bot blocked from a hosting company, real users come from isp's. blogSpam | CMS blog comment spam.
+badBot | Bad bots to be blacklisted. badHosting | Bad bot blocked from a hosting company, real users come from isp's. blogSpam | CMS blog comment spam.